Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Introduction

 \subsection{Statement of Main Result}

-In the case of $M=(X,d_M,\nu)=\mH$, the set $X$ is $\mR^3$, and the measure $\nu$ the Lebesgue $3$-measure.
+The Heisenberg group is the metric measure space $\mH = (\mR^3 , d_{\mH}, m)$.
+Here $m$ is Lebesgue $3$-measure.
 References to `almost everywhere' will be to this measure unless specified otherwise.
-We delay defining the metric on $\mH$ until Section \ref{sec:not}.
-With this understood, we are ready to state
+We delay the details of the metric $d_{\mH}$ until Section \ref{sec:not}.

+Any signed measure $\mu$ (on $\mH$) is assumed to be defined on the Borel $\sigma$-algebra (so that the constituent parts of its Jordan decomposition $\mu_+$ and $\mu_-$ are Borel measures).
+A Borel measure is Radon if it is finite on all compact sets, outer regular on all Borel sets, and inner regular on all open sets.
+A signed measure is Radon if $\mu_+$ and $\mu_-$ are Radon.
+A signed measure is finite if the total variation $\|\mu\| = \mu_+ (\mH) + \mu_- (\mH)$ is finite.
+Since $\mH$ is a locally compact Hausdorff space for which every open set is $\sigma$-compact, every finite signed measure is Radon (see \cite[Theorem~7.8,~p.217]{FollandBook}).